D-Robotics/audio_tracking/README.md

 ```

 ```
-# Copy the configuration file required to run the example from the installation path of Horizon RDK.
+# Copy the configuration file required to run the example from the installation path of RDK.
 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_audio/config/ .

 # Disable debug print information